carlos-req/adopt-a-pet/README.md

 After that you can open the project in your text editor of choice.
 I use Visual Studio Code and launch it from the command line.
 [Learn how here](https://code.visualstudio.com/docs/setup/mac).

 6. Once you have the project open, you need to install the dependencies.
-Run this in your command line from the root (mad-libzz folder) of the project:
+Run this in your command line from the root (adopt-a-pet folder) of the project:

 `npm install`